-<Guest Book> Your comments are welcome <Persian Gulf War> We remember those who died . . . <Vietnam War Memorial> We remember those who died . . . <Kordd War II Memorial> We remember those who died . . . <World War I Memorial> We remember those who died . . . <World War I Memorial> We remember those who died . . . <War Memorial Project> Veterans' Memorial Project Information
+<Guest Book> Your comments are welcome <Persian Gulf War> We remember those who died ... <Vietnam War Memorial> We remember those who died ... <Korean War Memorial> We remember those who died ... <World War II Memorial> We remember those who died ... <World War I Memorial> We remember those who died ... <World War I Memorial> We remember those who died ... <War Memorial Project> Veterans' Memorial Project Information communications media Mass tell everybody what a few people have to say, and don't give you a chance to talk back, much less talk to each other.
+COMMUNITY MEMORY wants to change that.
+We are placing public computer terminals through which people can freely share information unmediated by censors.